André Tourigny: Coaching career

 On July 1, 2021, Tourigny was named as head coach of the Arizona Coyotes on a three-year contract.
 Tourigny signed a three-year extension to his contract prior to the start of the 2023–24 season, ensuring he would remain with the club through at least 2027.

 He retained his role once the Coyotes' hockey operations were transferred to the Utah Mammoth.
-Tourigny led Utah to 38 wins in their inaugural 2024–25 season.
+Tourigny led Utah to 38 wins in their inaugural 2024–25 season; the team improved the next season and made the 2026 Stanley Cup playoffs as the first wildcard team in the Western Conference.